Standearth/vcard-qr/README.md

     - Secret Manager
   - GitHub Pages

+## Configuration

+This project uses environment variables for all organization-specific settings.
+To configure your own instance, follow these steps:

+1.  **Create an Environment File:**
+    Copy the template file to create your local configuration file.
+This file is ignored by Git and will not be committed.

+    ```bash
+    cp .env.template .env
+    ```

+2.  **Edit `.env`:**
+    Open the `.env` file and fill in the values for your organization.
+This includes your Apple Developer Team ID, Pass Type ID, default organization name, and production domains.

+3.  **CI/CD Configuration:**
+    For automated deployments, you must set these same environment variables as **Repository secrets** in your GitHub project settings under `Settings > Secrets and variables > Actions`.

 ## Installation and Development

 This project uses a `Makefile` to streamline one-time setup tasks and `pnpm` for all development commands.